How To Heal From A Covert Narcissist Mother’s Burdens

 Final Words

-Growing up with a covert narcissist mom is going through daily abuse and trauma.
-The scars are raw well into adulthood.
+Growing up with a covert narcissist mom means going through daily abuse and trauma.
+The scars are raw for a long time, sometimes well into adulthood.

 √ Also Read: Troubling Symptoms of Daughters of Narcissistic Mothers